top of page

 Male "Aster" Female "Sienna"

-HABITAT: The historical range was western Canada, most of conterminous U.S., northeastern Mexico and possibly Alaska.
+HABITAT: The historical range was western Canada, most of conterminous U.S., northeastern Mexico, and possibly Alaska.
 This is now greatly reduced as most animals are kept on refuges or in captive herds.
 The only descendants from originally wild stock and continually maintained are in Yellowstone National Park.

 CONSERVATION STATUS: Near Threatened